api-platform/docs/core/messenger.md

 By default, the handler will process your message synchronously.
 If you want it to be consumed asynchronously (e.g. by a worker machine), [configure a transport and the consumer](https://symfony.com/doc/current/messenger.html#transports).

-## Accessing to the Data Returned by the Handler
+## Accessing the Data Returned by the Handler

 API Platform automatically uses the `Symfony\Component\Messenger\Stamp\HandledStamp` when set.
 It means that if you use a synchronous handler, the data returned by the `__invoke` method replaces the original data.